Shola Mos-Shogbamimu: Career

-Role as commentator, and impact
+Role as commentator and impact

-In June 2020 Vogue magazine named her among "8 Educational Black Voices To Listen And Learn From Now".
+In June 2020, Vogue magazine named Mos-Shogbamimu among "8 Educational Black Voices To Listen And Learn From Now".
 She is the founder of the magazine Women in Leadership.
-She appears on television as a commentator on issues related to politics, current affairs, race and diversity.
+Mos-Shogbamimu appears on television as a commentator on issues related to politics, current affairs, race and diversity.
 She has been particularly outspoken about what she perceives to be the negative media treatment of "women of colour" who are in the public eye, such as Serena Williams and Meghan Markle.
-In 2019 Mos-Shogbamimu delivered a TEDx Talk entitled "This is why I resist", in which she explained why she refuses to be defined by the colour of her skin, her gender or religion, engaging her audience with her views on feminism and politics, and encouragement to join her "conscious revolution".
-In March 2021 she engaged with Piers Morgan in a debate as a guest on Good Morning Britain discussing the Oprah with Meghan and Harry interview.
+In 2019, Mos-Shogbamimu delivered a TEDx Talk entitled "This is why I resist", in which she explained why she refuses to be defined by the colour of her skin, her gender or religion, engaging her audience with her views on feminism and politics, and encouragement to join her "conscious revolution".
+In March 2021, she engaged with Piers Morgan in a debate as a guest on Good Morning Britain, discussing the Oprah with Meghan and Harry interview.

+Mos-Shogbamimu has drawn criticism for her remarks about Israel during the country's Gaza war.
+In February 2024, the family of the Sage co-founder David Goldman withdrew their support from Newcastle University, following tweets by Mos-Shogbamimu the day before the university awarded her an honorary doctorate for her contributions to race equality and combatting discrimination.
+Mos-Shogbamimu had written on X: "I condemn the State of Israel with every fibre of my being, What is coming out of Gaza is incomprehensible.
+Scale of evil Israel is perpetrating against Palestinians is staggering.
+We must never forgive Israel for this.
+Just like Nazi Germany, one day justice will be served on it."